chunsj/TH/README.md

   referencing CLOS object is garbage collected, but the gc does not know how much external memory is used - I've implemented a hack of trying gc if some predefined threshold met.
   Refer mhack.lisp for detailed implementation.
 The idea is simple; try run gc if externally allocated memory hits some threshold.
-To do this, I've overrided allocator and to use foreign-alloc and foreign-free.
+To do this, I've modified and patched libTHTensor;
+  specifically THGeneral.c.
 If you want to change the theshold, ffi/mhack.lisp is the file.